 Flea and Tick Behavior

 Fleas and ticks are both parasites that feast on blood.
-These pests typically live outside in long, tall grass and wooded areas.
+Ticks and fleas tend to live outside in long, tall grass and wooded areas.
 Both pests are known for their uncomfortable, itchy bites and the chaos they can cause.

 Fleas often catch rides on pets and will live wherever they live — including your home.
 Adult fleas lay eggs on their hosts, and larvae don’t take long to hatch.
 Within just a couple of weeks, flea eggs can hatch, and an infestation can quickly get out of hand.
 Though indoor tick infestations are uncommon, they can happen if you bring them inside on your clothing or if they hitchhike on your cat or dog.
 Parasite infestations like this aren’t just inconvenient — they are dangerous.